 The F&A cost category covers all the costs associated with a grant project which, for reasons of practicality, cannot be directly assigned to specific grant activities.
 For example, virtually all projects require the use of University facilities which must be heated in the winter, cooled in the summer and lighted at night.
 It is impossible to determine exactly how much of the University fuel and utility bills to assign to the grant project based on this use.
 Nevertheless, these costs are real.
 Similarly, all grants require the preparation of financial reports.
 It is impractical to divide and assign the administrative cost of staff time spent on different accounts.
 Without full F&A cost recovery, each grant project which Salisbury University conducts costs the University money.

 The University's F&A cost rate is determined through negotiation with a federal "lead agency."
 This rate should be used for all federal, state and private foundation grants.
-The calculated F&A cost rate for Salisbury University is currently 48 percent of salaries and wages and fringe benefits of the project.
-For example, if there is $10,000 in salary and wage costs on a project, the F&A costs of the project would be $4,800.
+The calculated F&A cost rate for Salisbury University is currently 35.9% of direct costs, with some exceptions.
 This should be added to the grant request.
-Note: At this time, this is an externally approved federal rate.
+Note: At this time, this is an externally approved federal rate, and the detailed rate can be found here.

 Some funding agencies stipulate that F&A costs cannot be recovered as part of the request for funding or limit F&A cost recovery to a specific percentage.
 In these instances the F&A costs, or the unrecoverable portion of these costs, should be listed as institutional support.
 Obviously, handling of indirect costs in this way simply indicates the magnitude of the costs that the University will incur in conducting the proposed project.